Author: Ron Graham

 Early in his letter (Hebrews 2:9 to 3:1), the Hebrew writer makes three statements using the word "brethren".
 These three statements show us three important things about the incarnation (God becoming flesh and blood).

-Note: (Christ has always been God, and equal with God, and always will be.
-Even though, in becoming flesh, he was made for a little while beneath the angels, the Father said, "let all the angels of God worship him").
+Note:— Angels Worship Jesus.
+Christ has always been God, and equal with God, and always will be.
+He was made for a little while beneath the angels, in that he became human.
+Nevertheless the Father said, "let all the angels of God worship him"

 The Hebrew writer draws attention to Christ’s status as God’s Son.
 Because of that status, it is appropriate that he be be crowned with glory and honor.

-A Son perfected.
 The Hebrew writer presents Christ as an impeccable Son made perfect through his obedience to his Father, and his sufferings in the flesh (Hebrews 2:10, compare Hebrews 5:7-9).
 His obedience as a Son in God’s house was superior to the obedience of a mere servant (Hebrews 3:5-6).